holasoymalva/deepseek-cli/README.md

 deepseek tokens "Your text here" -j
 ```

+### Contextual Token Information

+The CLI now provides contextual token usage information after each API call:

+- **Token Usage Display**: See token counts and cost estimates after each command
+- **Interactive Mode Stats**: Type `stats` in interactive mode to see session totals
+- **Session Summary**: View total token usage and costs when exiting interactive mode

+This helps you:
+- Monitor your API usage in real-time
+- Track costs across multiple requests
+- Optimize your prompts for token efficiency
+- Plan your API budget more effectively

 ## Documentation Structure

 The documentation for the DeepSeek CLI is organized into two main folders: